 Another way Dalton represents this problem is with horizontal rows of celebrity photos, categorized not by the talk show on which they appeared but by their vocation.
 In What Does An Important Person Look Like?, male guests have gold frames and female guests have—you guessed it—silver frames.
 (There is a surprise in one photo of a mixed-gender band with a part-silver, part-gold frame).
 While this might seem redundant in light of the pie charts, it is novel in introducing race as a second factor to consider in this winnowing of guests.
 For example, in the realm of politics, Condaleezza Rice was the sole female interviewed on any of these programs last year.
 Using screen captures of their interviews rather than graphs highlights that Rice was in the company of surprisingly few politicians of colour.

 Politics takes centre stage in a graphite piece that could easily be called Uncool Guys, but is instead called Libido-based Idiocy and Assholery in Modern Political Scandals.
 Republicans and Democrats are represented along the border by the usual star-adorned elephants and donkeys, with the addition of prominent phalluses.
 Bill Clinton is smack dab in the middle of the timeline of impropriety.
 Each politician has a letter or letters following his name, which is explained by a legend.
 Arnold Schwarzenegger acdm, for instance, refers to “betrayed and humiliated wife,” “lied to and/or about his own children,” “creepily pursued much younger people and/or subordinates,” and lastly, “when push came to shove, lied like hell!”
-Here, Dalton moves from observation to unabashed judgment.
-Personally, I tend to extend back to politicians the spirit of Pierre Trudeau’s statement, “There’s no place for the state in the bedrooms of the nation” (4).
-Maybe it’s because certain lotharios like JFK seem to slip under the radar, preserving their reputation as—what were those qualities Dalton identified?—impressive, fascinating, and intelligent.
-Also, I’m sympathetic to the confusing crossroads life presents, represented by a piece called Only in America (or, I Can’t Trust Myself).
-It is a set of two machines—the type you find in shopping malls with five-cent candy—that contain temporary tattoos.
+In this work, Dalton moves from observation to unabashed judgment.
+Personally, I tend to extend back to politicians the courtesy of Pierre Trudeau’s statement, “There’s no place for the state in the bedrooms of the nation” (4).
+Maybe it’s because I take for granted that lotharios like JFK have long slipped under the radar and preserved their reputation as—what were those qualities Dalton identified?
+Impressive, fascinating, and intelligent.
+Another work, Only in America (or, I Can’t Trust Myself), is arguably more sympathetic to the confusion of life's crossroads.
+It is a set of two vending machines—the type you find in shopping malls with five-cent candy—that contain temporary tattoos.
 One machine has a sign that says, “When you are afraid of something that usually means you should do it” and its counterpart says, “When you are afraid of something that usually means you shouldn’t do it.”
-While it’s hard not to chuckle at the piece picking apart Democrats and Republicans, I do wonder if pulling such big punches detracts from the seriousness of the rest of the show.
-Then again, the tone may be spot on, if you consider the burgeoning Occupy Wall Street protests and related dissatisfaction with the government.
+While it’s hard not to chuckle at this piece, the burgeoning Occupy Wall Street protests not so far away provide a serious context of dissatisfaction with the government.

-Dalton details the idiocy and assholery, to borrow her phrasing, to which she is subject as an artist.
+Dalton also exposes the idiocy and assholery, to borrow her phrasing, to which she is subject as an artist.
 Another text-based graphite work lists common questions she hears.
-Ones like, “What have you got against men?” and “What does your husband do that you can afford to do this?” raise the proverbial red flag.
+Examples like, “What have you got against men?” and “What does your husband do that you can afford to do this?” raise the proverbial red flag.
 Others are more ambiguous, like queries about what it’s like to work with certain men such as gallerist Edward Winkleman.
 On the one hand, asking this defines a woman in relation to a man in a position of power, which is uncool.
 On the other hand, it seems like a reasonable question that a sincerely interested partly might ask.
 Its inclusion among more obviously irksome questions suggests annoyance on the artist’s part.
 Here’s my question: would the possibility of provoking a knee-jerk response discourage talk show hosts from inviting feminist artists, or feminists in general, to be guests?
-I ask that as an artist who is similarly driven by having a “bee in my bonnet”.
+I ask that as an artist who, like Walton, is driven by having a “bee in my bonnet.”
 (5)

 On my way out, I slipped my hand into an opening in a grey box and lowered a lever as instructed.
 Had I been a man with larger hands, I would have walked away with ‘cool’ stamped in a lovely black script.
-However, it only printed ‘ol’ on my hand, which seemed dangerously close to ‘old’ and a cruel reminder that even now, coolness eludes me.
-And yet, had I been successful, I would have found that coolness is both messy and temporary.
+However, it only printed ‘ol’ on my hand, which seemed dangerously close to ‘old’ and a cruel reminder that even now, well beyond my teen years, coolness eludes me.
+And yet, had I been successful, I would have found that coolness of the packaged kind is fleeting.

 Cool Guys Like You closes October 15.